lavalink-devs/Lavalink/IMPLEMENTATION.md

   "loadType": "LOAD_FAILED",
   "playlistInfo": {},
   "tracks": [],
+  "exception": {
-  "exception": "The uploader has not made this video available in your country."
+    "friendlyMessage": "The uploader has not made this video available in your country.", "severity": "COMMON"
+  }
 }
 ```